 - Oils such as almond oil or jojoba oil help to keep the surrounding skin of the mallow supple.

-As a rule, you can treat a disease such as mallenders very well yourself.
+Normally, you can treat a disease such as grapes very well yourself.
 However, if there is no clear improvement after 14 days or you notice that your horse is getting worse, you should urgently call the vet.

 Danke es hat mir sehr geholfen.
 Könnt ihr vielleicht auch mal einen Beitrag über Tinker machen.
 Lg Anneke